maxhallinan/zelektree/readme.md

 *Work in progress*

-Embed selectors in the Redux state tree for convenience.
+Embed selectors in the Redux state tree.

+This is intended to be a convenient option for selectors that are used widely throughout an app.

 Inspired by [Baobab](https://github.com/Yomguithereal/baobab#computed-data-or-monkey-business).

 ## Install